United States v. City of New York

 In May 2007, the United States filed a lawsuit against the City of New York, alleging that the City was engaged in a pattern or practice of discrimination in the hiring of entry-level firefighters.
 Specifically, the United States alleged that the City's use of Written Examinations 7029 and 2043, given between 1999 and 2006, to screen applicants for entry-level firefighter positions, and its decision to rank-order applicants who passed the written examinations for further consideration, had an unlawful disparate impact on black and Hispanic applicants.
 Go here for more information regarding the claims asserted by the United States.

-In September 2007, the Vulcan Society and three individual firefighter applicants (referred to here collectively as the "Plaintiffs-Intervenors") were permitted to intervene in the case filed by the United States.
+In September 2007, the Vulcan Society and several individual firefighter applicants (referred to here collectively as the "Plaintiffs-Intervenors") were permitted to intervene in the case filed by the United States.
 The United States' lawsuit was based partially on employment discrimination charges the Plaintiffs-Intervenors had filed with the Equal Employment Opportunity Commission.
 The Plaintiffs-Intervenors joined the claims asserted by the United States and also asserted that the City's conduct constituted a pattern or practice of intentional discrimination against black applicants.
 Go here for more information regarding the claims asserted by the Plaintiffs-Intervenors.

 On July 22, 2009, Judge Nicholas G. Garaufis found that the City of New York had discriminated against black and Hispanic applicants for entry-level firefighter positions in violation of Title VII of the Civil Rights Act of 1964, as amended, 42 U.S.C. § 2000e, et seq. (“Title VII”).
 The Court’s order summarized the case as follows: